thefutureisnowai/thefutureisnowai.github.io/security.md

 <div class="main-content-box"> <div class="main-content">
 <details class="main-deets">
   <summary class="main-summary"> Anti-Virus Software </summary>
 It is a good idea to regularly scan your computer for viruses, and to use real-time detection services.
-If you use Windows, you can use Windows Defender for free and already built-in to Windows.
-There are good pr better alternatives, but be cautious about which service you choose.
-However, it's best to try to avoid viruses in the first place.
+If you use Windows, you can use Windows Defender, which is free and already built-in to Windows.
+There are good or better alternatives, but be cautious about which service you choose.
+It's best to try to avoid viruses in the first place rather than relying on virus scans.
 </details>
 </div></div>